Beansyboy221/PurePlay-Anti-Cheat/docs/CONFIG.md

   Verify that your data is representative of normal player behavior.
 This can be tricky considering player behavior is naturally random.

 - **Iterative Refinement:**
-  Start with moderate settings for parameters such as `Sequence Length` and `Batch Size`.
+  Start with moderate settings for parameters such as `sequence_length` and `batch_size`.
 Use early training results (observed via the graphs) to iteratively refine the configuration.

 - **Balanced Feature Selection:**
   Experiment with different feature whitelists to determine which inputs contribute most effectively to the model’s performance.
 Use the graph insights to decide if certain features may be leading to increased loss or reconstruction error.